 Step 3.
 Installing Eclipse Oxygen on Ubuntu 18.04 LTS.

-Download latest eclipse package.
-This guide uses Eclipse IDE for Java Developers version.
-Another popular versions are Eclipse IDE for Java EE Developers and Eclipse for PHP Developers.
+Download the latest eclipse package.
+This guide uses Eclipse IDE for the Java Developers version.
+Other popular versions are Eclipse IDE for Java EE Developers and Eclipse for PHP Developers.
 Select also 32-bit or 64-bit version depending on your system:

-Next, Start the installer by executing the bellow command:
+Next, start the installer by executing the below command:

-Add the following content in the above file:
+Add the following content to the above file:

-Congratulation’s!
+Congratulations!
 You have successfully installed Eclipse.
 Thanks for using this tutorial for installing Eclipse Oxygen in Ubuntu 18.04 Bionic Beaver system.
-For additional help or useful information, we recommend you to check the official Eclipse web site.
+For additional help or useful information, we recommend you check the official Eclipse website.